 Here are our top tips for any trip to Cuba:

-- Bring a supply of face masks and hand sanitiser 😷Cubans are no longer obliged to wear masks in public places.
-However, many still do and there will be places where you’re expected to wear one ( the airport, some transportation for example ) You will be expected to sanitise your hands every time you enter a shop or restaurant.
+- Bring a couple of face masks and hand sanitiser 😷Cubans are no longer obliged to wear masks in public places.
+However, many still do and there will be places where you might be expected to wear one.
 Bring your own supply of masks and hand sanitiser, Cuba isn’t a rich country and you won’t be able to buy any in Cuba.

 And if you like snacks ( and like the idea of making someone really, really happy) you might want to pack: